Section 7: Gilbert Wilson

 As a boy, Gilbert Wilson enjoyed learning more about American Indians and their stories.
 After he became minister of the Presbyterian church in Mandan, he spent his spare time at Standing Rock and Fort Berthold reservations collecting Indian myths.
 He published two collections of these stories for young children.

 An important scholar named Clark Wissler heard about Wilson’s studies.
-Wissler, who worked at the American Museum of Natural History in New York City, provided funding to send Wilson to Fort Berthold Reservation each summer for nine years to record the ethnography of the Hidatsa, Mandan, and Arikara.
+Wissler, who worked at the American Museum of Natural History in New York City, provided funding to send Wilson and his brother Frederick (an artist) to Fort Berthold Reservation each summer for nine years to record the ethnography of the Hidatsa, Mandan, and Arikara.
 At Fort Berthold, Wilson met and befriended Edward Goodbird who introduced Wilson to Buffalo Bird Woman (Goodbird’s mother) and her brother Wolf Chief.
-With Wilson’s brother, Frederick, these five people created an extraordinary record of life among the Hidatsa during the time of Buffalo Bird Woman’s life along with her memories of her mother’s and grandmother’s lives.
+These five people created an extraordinary record of life among the Hidatsa during the time of Buffalo Bird Woman’s life along with her memories of her mother’s and grandmother’s lives.

 Wilson’s studies resulted in several books.
 Among the most important of these are Buffalo Bird Woman’s autobiography, Waheenee; Edward Goodbird’s autobiography, Goodbird The Indian; and Agriculture of the Hidatsa Indians (recently re-published as Buffalo Bird Woman’s Garden.)
 Wilson also studied and wrote about many of the traditions and skills of the Hidatsa.
 His studies led to more books about how to trap eagles, how to build an earthlodge, and the role of dogs and horses among the Hidatsa.
 In addition, Wilson’s notes, including drawings and photographs, fill 16 large notebooks.
 The notes are still today an important resource for scholars.
 (See Image 24)